admin

 Move to Volgograd Memorial

-This church, soaked in history, is a living, worshipping community of over 300 people a week.
-As a “Cross of nails” church, Holy Trinity Coventry is committed to peace and reconciliation.
-Things to look out for:— The “Dove of peace” … Continue reading →
+Before visiting Holy Trinity Church we advise you check here to find whether it will be open: https://www.holytrinitycoventry.org.uk/ This church, soaked in history, is a living, worshipping community of over 300 people a week.
+As a “Cross of nails” church, … Continue reading →

 Move to Holy Trinity Church

-The construction of this beautiful building was interrupted by the First World War and finally completed in 1920.
-The Lord Mayor greets foreign dignitaries in his parlour and his Committee for Peace and Reconciliation meet here, as do Coventry Association … Continue reading →
+The construction of this beautiful Council House was interrupted by the First World War and finally completed in 1920.
+It contains many of the city council’s offices and the Council Chamber where the city councillors meet to conduct their business. … Continue reading →

 Move to Coventry Council House